UCLALibrary/bucketeer/README.md

 </dl>

 We're still experimenting with different configurations, so we don't have a recommendation for best values, given a particular type of machine, for these properties at this time.

+## Working with Pinned OS Packages

+We pin the versions of packages that we install into our base image.
+What this means is that periodically a pinned version will become obsolete and the build will break.
+We have a nightly build that should catch this issues for us, but in the case that you find the breakage before us, there is a handy way to tell which pinned version has broken the build.
+To see the current versions inside the base image, run:

+    mvn validate -Dversions

+This will output a list of current versions, which can be compared to the pinned versions defined in the project's POM file (i.e., pom.xml).

 ## Contact